ajay-gandhi/alfred/README.md

 This file (`koa_confirmation_middleware.js`) contains a very basic HTTP authentication setup.
 In order to access confirmation PDFs, you must enter the username configured in `private.json` with the daily password that is sent to Slack.

+## Tools

+The `scripts/` directory contains some useful scripts for working with data.
 ## Dialogflow

 [Dialogflow](https://dialogflow.com) is used to perform natural language processing.
 I added one Intent for each command, and added as many unique training phrases as I could imagine.
-I also set the priority of the "Regular Order" and "Stats" intents to High so that they get prioritized over setting favorites, getting info, etc. There's a helper script (`util/generate.js`) which will generate entities to be uploaded to Dialogflow from the scraped menu data.
+I also set the priority of the "Regular Order" and "Stats" intents to High so that they get prioritized over setting favorites, getting info, etc. There's a helper script (`scripts/generate.js`) which will generate entities to be uploaded to Dialogflow from the scraped menu data.

 If you setup a Dialogflow application to work with Alfred, be sure to download the credentials JSON file and pass it as an env variable [as suggested](https://dialogflow.com/docs/reference/v2-auth-setup).